damku1214/VoiceOfTheCommunity/README.md

 ## Contributors
 I would like to give a huge thanks to people who contributed to this mod.
 This includes:
 * IBearATK - creator of 'Vase of the Fallen', 'Broken Heart', 'Small Twig' and 'Volcanic Shard'
-* Zinier - creator of 'Rusty Chalice'
+* Zinier - creator of 'Rusty Chalice' and 'Bloodsoaked Javelin'
+* Haxa - creator of 'Flask of Botulism' and 'Corrupted Symbol'
+* regular anime girl - creator of 'Tainted Finger'
+* Steak - creator of 'Dream Catcher'

 These are not all the contributors in stock, but all of them that are presented so far.
 Much more is yet to come!